thomascamminady/sphericalquadpy/README.md

 the quadrature set on the sphere should have little influence on the computation of the integral.
 Thus, every integral was computed a hundred times with different random rotations of the same original quadrature set.
-The mean and variance of the resulting errors are showin in the figures below, together with the different functions.
+The mean and variance of the resulting errors are shown in the figures below, together with the different functions.